zhpn1024/ribotish/INSTALL.rst

 PYTHONPATH
 ~~~~~~~~~~

 To set up your ``PYTHONPATH`` environment variable, you may need to add the value ``PREFIX/lib/pythonX.Y/site-packages`` to your existing ``PYTHONPATH``.
 In this value, X.Y stands for the major–minor version of Python you are using (such as 2.7). ``PREFIX`` is the install prefix where you installed ribotish.
-If you did not specify a prefix on the command line, MACS will be installed using Python's sys.prefix value.
+If you did not specify a prefix on the command line, it will be installed using Python's sys.prefix value.

 On Linux, using bash, you can include the new value in ``PYTHONPATH`` by
 adding this line to ``~/.bashrc`` or ``~/.bash_profile``.
 For example::